Central committee: Relationship to the state

 these conditions the importance of the [SSOP's] constitutional functions is reduced."

-In practice, the party's central committee normally discusses and adopts the state plan and budget before the SSOP does.
+In practice, the party's central committee normally discusses and adopts the state plan and budget before the supreme state organ does.
 On 25 November 1981, the RCP Central Committee convened to discuss and adopt the state plan and budget.
 Two days later, on 27 November, the Romanian SSOP, the Great National Assembly, convened and adopted the central committee's proposals.
 Moreover, the speakers that spoke at the central committee sessions usually speak at the session of the SSOP.
 Very few debates occur during the SSOP session, and in most cases, these organs adopt the central committee's recommendations unanimously.
 This was not always the case.
 The Assembly of Yugoslavia rejected bills, the Polish Sejm voted against government appointments and, under Gorbachev's leadership, the Congress of People's Deputies and the Supreme Soviet regularly voted contrary to the wishes of the Soviet government and party leaders.

 The opening day (5 March 2015) of the 3rd Session of the 12th National People's Congress, the SSOP in China.